+The Qualified Stormwater Manager (QSM) for construction will be: Name:

+Phone:

-jor developing, maintaining, implementing, and revising the swivir.
-The Qualified Stormwater Manager (QSM) for construction will be: Name: Phone: The QSM for construction will conduct inspections of the site to ensure all control measures are in good working condition and no sediment is leaving the site.
-The QSM for construction is responsible for keeping the project site in compliance with the CSWMP report and state/county regulations.
+The QSM for construction will inspect the site to ensure all control measures are in good working condition and no sediment is leaving the site.

 b) Identification of Potential Pollution Sources- All potential pollutant sources, including materials and activities, at a site must be evaluated for the potential to contribute pollutants to stormwater discharges.
 The SWMP shall identify and describe those sources determined to have the potential to contribute pollutants to stormwater discharges, and the sources must be controlled through stormwater control measures selection and implementation, as required in paragraph (c) below.
 At a minimum each of the following sources and activities shall be evaluated for the potential to contribute pollutants to stormwater discharges, and identified in the SWMP if found to have such potential: